Since 1988 Community Link has been providing services to the Gay, Lesbian, Bisexual & Trans-gendered communities of the Central Valley.

 IT'S A QUEER THANG

-Monthly radio show with news, entertainment and music from and for the GLBT community
+Monthly radio show with news, entertainment and music from and for the LGBT community

 BOWLING & VOLLEYBALL